jxnblk/axs/README.md

 ### Extending components

-To make an Axs component extensible, pass the `css` prop argument to the Base component's `css` prop after your base styles.
+To make an Axs component extensible, pass the `css` prop argument to the Base component's `css` prop after the base styles.

 ```jsx
 const Heading = ({ css, ...props }) =>